Rohansalwi/Stock-Analysis/README.md

 Stock ENPH is the second most returning stock just little behind RUN at 81.9%.
 Rest of the stocks are in loss for the year 2018 as compared to 2017.
 ## **1. Summary**
 Original code may be time consuming as the logic has to be coded in VBA if there is not one already.
 The advantage of refactoring a code is that since the logic is already there it saves time and leads to better quality code.
-The disadvantage is there is lots of testing.
+The disadvantage is there is a lot of testing.